 • developing the role of SENCO as leader through evaluating and developing effective partnerships with other stakeholders

-• designing professional guidance materials to support colleagues in making effective provision for children with particular SEN or disability
+• engaging with pupil voice in order to inform professional learning developments and to support colleagues in making effective provision for children with particular SEN or disability

 For more information regarding our routes into teaching, including funding, placements, QTS skills tests and career prospects visit our teach site.